ChrissyBeans/ChrissyBeans/README.md

 ---

 #### <p align=center> I hide freely!
-Especially since way too many of you people are far too comfortable being weird or mean to others \(especially towards systems if I'm being honest... looking at you mw people). normal person beam 💥
+Especially since way too many of you people are far too comfortable being weird or mean to others \(especially towards systems if I'm being honest... looking at you mw people). normal person beam 💥💥💥💥💥💥💥💥 <--- also imagine ME being normal compared to you.
+Like actually.
+I'm weird at times but you mfs are a whole other level sometimes oh my god

 *<p align=center>* **__Do not try to friend me if we didn't talk beforehand, I will not accept it.__**